tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 * Guaranteed Delivery: auto ack
 * Circuit Breaker: none

-The blackhole offramp is used for benchmarking it takes measurements of the end to end times of each event traversing the pipeline and at the end prints a HDR ( High Dynamic Range ) [histogram](http://hdrhistogram.org/).
+The blackhole offramp is used for benchmarking it takes measurements of the end to end times of each event traversing the pipeline and at the end prints an HDR ( High Dynamic Range ) [histogram](http://hdrhistogram.org/).

 Supported configuration options are: